khalid-el-masnaoui/docker-notes/BEST-PRACTISES.md

 [User namespace remapping](https://docs.docker.com/engine/security/userns-remap) is a Docker feature that converts host UIDs to a different unprivileged range inside your containers.
 This helps to prevent privilege escalation attacks, where a process running in a container gains the same privileges as its UID has on your host.

 User namespace remapping assigns the container a range of UIDs from 0 to 65536 that translate to unprivileged host users in a much higher range.
 To enable the feature, you must start the Docker daemon with a `--userns-remap` flag that specifies how the remapping should occur.

+##### Docker image security

+Once you’ve tightened the security around your Docker daemon installation, it’s important to also review the images that you use.
+A compromised image can harbor security threats that form the basis of a successful attack.

+###### Use trusted/minimal base images

+Only select trusted base images for the `FROM` instructions in your [Dockerfiles](#DOCKERFILE.md).
+You can easily find these images by filtering using the “Docker Official Image” and “Verified Publisher” options [on Docker Hub](https://hub.docker.com/search?q=&image_filter=official%2Cstore).
+An image that’s published by an unknown author or which has few downloads might not contain the content you expect.

+It’s also advisable to use minimal images (such as [Alpine-based variants](https://hub.docker.com/_/alpine)) where possible.
+These will have smaller download sizes and should contain fewer OS packages, which reduces your attack surface.